Become an Explorer/Fire Cadet

 LAW EXPLORERS: The Florida Association of Police Explorers (F.A.P.E.) was organized in 1971 to bring together Law Enforcement Explorers from around the State of Florida.
 Our organization serves as a conduit to unite Explorers and allow them to learn about law enforcement as a career.
-F.A.P.E. is a youth run program, which reaches out to young males and females between the ages of 14-21, and allows them the opportunity to become leaders within the organization.
+F.A.P.E. is a youth run program, which reaches out to young males and females between the ages of 14-21 and in High School with at least a 2.0 GPA, and no serious criminal offenses, and allows them the opportunity to become leaders within the organization.
 We believe as an organization that the youth who are influenced today will become the law enforcement officers of tomorrow.

 The Explorer Program is not limited only to those interested in law enforcement as a career.
 Explorers receive a better understanding of law enforcement in general.
 This information is beneficial no matter what career path is chosen.

 Emphasizing personal accountability, discipline and respect for chain-of-command, Explorers will engage in:

 • Instruction in areas of law enforcement, such as traffic stops, officer safety, first aid, crime prevention and firearms safety.

 • Traffic control and parking cars at events in the community.